LukasWoodtli/WebPage/pelican/content/pages/recruiters_headhunters.md

 ## Musts:

 - C/C++: I'm very interested in other languages too, but C++ is my favorite language.
 - Working site in Zürich or near (max.
-30 minutes by public transport): I just don't like to loose too much time commuting.
+30 minutes by public transport): I just don't like to lose too much time commuting.
 - Possibility to work part time (80%): This is an absolute must.
 I have a family that I need to take care of.
 - Possibility to work from home occasionally (home office): I prefer to work on site.
 But sometimes it's just convenient to work from home.